Philip Kitcher

-Philip Stuart Kitcher (born 20 February 1947) is a British philosopher who is the John Dewey Professor Emeritus of philosophy at Columbia University.
+Philip Stuart Kitcher (born 20 February 1947) is a British philosopher who is the John Dewey professor emeritus of philosophy at Columbia University.
 He specialises in the philosophy of science, the philosophy of biology, the philosophy of mathematics, and more recently pragmatism.

 Life and career

 Born in London, Kitcher spent his early life in Eastbourne, East Sussex, on the south coast of the United Kingdom, where another distinguished philosopher of an earlier generation (A. J. Ayer) was also at school.
 Kitcher himself went to school at Christ's Hospital, Horsham, West Sussex.
 He earned his BA in mathematics/history and philosophy of science from Christ's College, Cambridge, in 1969, and his PhD in history and philosophy of science from Princeton University in 1974, where he worked closely with Carl Hempel and Thomas Kuhn.

 Kitcher is currently John Dewey Professor of Philosophy Emeritus at Columbia University.
 As chair of Columbia's Contemporary Civilization program (part of its undergraduate Core Curriculum), he also held the James R. Barker Professorship of Contemporary Civilization.
 Before moving to Columbia, Kitcher held tenure-track positions at the University of Vermont, the University of Minnesota, and University of California, San Diego, where he held the position of Presidential Professor of Philosophy.

 Kitcher is past president of the American Philosophical Association.
 In 2002, Kitcher was named a fellow of the American Academy of Arts and Sciences, and he was awarded the inaugural Prometheus Prize from the American Philosophical Association in 2006 in honour of extended achievement in the philosophy of science.
 He was elected to the American Philosophical Society in 2018.
 Kitcher was Editor-in-Chief of the journal Philosophy of Science from 1994 to 1999, was also a member of the NIH/DOE Working Group on the Ethical, Legal, and Social Implications of the Human Genome Project from 1995 to 1997.

 He has trained a number of philosophers of science, including Peter Godfrey-Smith (University of Sydney), Kyle Stanford (University of California, Irvine), and Michael R. Dietrich (University of Pittsburgh).
 He also taught C. Kenneth Waters (University of Calgary) and Michael Weisberg (University of Pennsylvania) as undergraduates.

-He is married to Patricia Kitcher.
-She is a Kant scholar and philosopher of mind who has been the Mark Van Doren Professor of Humanities at Columbia.
+Kitcher is married to Patricia Kitcher, a Kant scholar, philosopher of mind, and the Mark Van Doren Professor of Humanities at Columbia.
 Their son, Charles Kitcher, is the associate general counsel for the Federal Election Commission.